 Happily, what the Brazilians call Limão Tahiti, the Tahitian lime, is the variety of lime most commonly found in European and North American supermarkets.

-To make Caipirinhas, be sure to select limes which are ripe and feel soft when you squeeze them.
+To make Caipirinhas, be sure to select limes that are ripe and feel soft when you squeeze them.
 I use a half lime per drink and I recommend cutting the fruit pole to pole, rather than around the equator.
 Remove the limes central core by cutting either side to create a v-shaped grove running pole to pole on each half.
-Then cut each half into eight half-moon shaped slices rather than wedges.
+Then cut each half into eight half-moon-shaped slices rather than wedges.

 What sugar to use?